shreenidhi619/git-for-devops/README.md

 #Git for devops

-this repo is for understanding git concepts for devops
+this repo is for understanding git concepts for devop

+includes:
+commands
+tutorials